 Tips to Eat Anything You Want in a Calorie Deficit

-The answer to the question “Can you eat anything on a calorie deficit?”
-Isn’t really a “yes” or a “no.” The best answer is, “Yes, but you should focus on healthy foods.”
+The response to whether you can eat anything on a calorie deficit isn’t simply “yes” or “no.” A more accurate answer would be, “Yes, but you should prioritize healthy foods.”
 That said, there is nothing wrong with someone indulging in a favorite treat every once in a while during a calorie deficit, as long as they meet their macros and stay within their calorie limits.

 In fact, this might even make a dieter’s weight loss journey more manageable — and sticking with an effective routine is the most important part of any diet or fitness plan.